MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 If you observe discrepancies in access permissions applied to search results, verify access flow chart for user criteria in [managing access to knowledge bases and articles](https://docs.servicenow.com/bundle/rome-servicenow-platform/page/product/knowledge-management/concept/user-access-knowledge.html).

-### 3. Change the URL of the knowledge article to view it in the support potal
+### 3. Change the URL of the knowledge article to view it in the support portal

 ServiceNow Knowledge Graph Connector computes the AccessUrl property using sys_id in the `<instance_url>/kb_view.do?sys_kb_id<sysId>` format.
 It will open the knowledge article in the backend system view.
 If you prefer redirecting the article to a different URL, follow the instructions below.
 #### 3.1 Edit your result type